Gabriella439/slides/evangelism/marketing.md

 The book addressed startups, but the advice is highly relevant to Haskell

-I will substantiate the book's message with my own experiences promoting Haskell

 # Who needs to hear this?

 You are my target audience if you: